Brett Bochy: 2015

 Bochy started the season with the Triple-A Sacramento River Cats.
 On April 5, 2015, the Giants selected Bochy's contract, adding him to their active roster.
 On July 3, Bochy was designated for assignment by San Francisco.
 Bochy remained with the organization after clearing waivers and was recalled to the Giants on September 7.
 He appeared in four games, pitching three innings without allowing a run.
 On October 19, Bochy was removed from the 40-man roster and sent outright to Triple-A Sacramento.

 International

 In 2020, Bochy was selected to the French national baseball team for the 2021 World Baseball Classic qualifier in Arizona.
 His dad, Bruce, was manager of the team.

 Post-playing-career

 After the 2015 season, Bochy became a free agent and retired from baseball in order to attend graduate school.
 Since 2018, he has worked as a real estate agent in the San Diego area.

 Bochy was hired as a pro scout by the Texas Rangers in February 2024.

 Personal life

-Brett is the son of former Padres and Giants manager and current Texas Rangers manager Bruce Bochy.
+Brett is the son of former Padres, Giants, and Texas Rangers manager Bruce Bochy.
 Brett's brother Greg played four years of minor league baseball with the San Diego Padres organization.
 His uncle Joe has worked as a scout for the Padres and Giants.